 Flammable substances must be kept securely in a fireretardant cupboard with suitable ventilation and away from ignition sources.
 Steps must be taken to ensure appropriate separation of hazardous substances to guard against accidental mixing.
 Pupils must not be granted unsupervised access to hazardous substances at any time.
-What we found during the audit

 There is a detailed COSHH list that is signposted around the nursery.
 It is extremely well composed and is very informative.
 There is a clear rag rating system in place and is reviewed annually.